Hood’s Brigade 5th Texas Infantry Two-Ply Polyester 60.5″ x 84.5″ Outdoor Battle Flag

-Lone Star battle flag of the "Bloody Fifth” Texas Infantry.
-This flag is the same size as the original flag that was carried into battle by the 5th Texas.
+Lone Star battle flag of the 5th “Bloody Fifth” Texas Infantry.
+This flag is a reproduction and designed to look as much like the original as possible.
+It is also the same size as the original flag that was carried into battle by the 5th Texas.
+Featuring an appliqued, canted, or “walking” star that is beautifully outlined with heavy embroidery and fully sewn panels.
 Made of 2 ply polyester, which is the most durable option for those who fly their flag 24/7.
-This flag features an appliqued, canted or "walking" star that is beautifully outlined with heavy embroidery and fully sewn panels.

 - Fully sewn construction